by Erin Kirkland

 Travel Juneau provides an excellent map of the downtown core at their seasonal visitor center on Franklin Street near the cruise ship docks, or at a kiosk (also seasonal) near Marine Way and the public library.
 Neither of these locations were open last week, so I printed the map from the Travel Juneau website.

 We began our daylong stroll at the newly renovated Alaska State Museum on Whittier Street.
-Open for business after a two-year project to remodel the facility, the museum has 21 separate themes that explain the cultural, historical and social aspects of Alaska, with the intention of making them accessible and interesting to visitors of all ages.
+It’s lovely after a major remodel, with 21 separate themes that explain the cultural, historical and social aspects of Alaska, with the intention of making them accessible and interesting to visitors of all ages.

 From the museum, we strolled along the bustling cruise ship docks, where ships are expected to arrive in a few weeks.
 It was here we were able to spy two statues depicting the uniqueness of Juneau.
 One, called Hard Rock Miner, commemorates the city’s mining past, while the other, Patsy Ann, explains the story of a kindhearted dog that greeted arrivals from steamships in the 1930s.
 A children’s book has been written about Patsy Ann, and visiting families should not miss this delightful opportunity to pat her bronzed head on the dock near Marine Way.